domsteinbach/gossembrot-portal/README.md

 Run `npm run format`

+## Authetication and user management

+Authentication and user management is only implemented for the mysql database (not for the sqlite database).
+It's sole purpose is feature flagging during development.
+There are no CUD operations implemented (Create, Update, Delete) anyway.

-### Resetting a password for a user
+### Register or Reset a password for a user
-- run here `npm run registerPassword thePasswordYouLikeToHash`
+- run `npm run registerPassword thePasswordYouLikeToHash`
 - then copy the hash (the output of the command; this is the new password hash)
 - Go to the database and enter the password hash for the user as password